p1ass/graphql-redis-realtime-chat/README.md

 # Realtime Chat Server using GraphQL Subscriptions and Redis PubSub

 ## Abstruct
-- This is the realtime chat server using **GraphQL Subscription**.
+- This is the realtime chat server using **GraphQL Subscriptions**.
 - GraphQL server is writtern in Golang.
 - GraphQL server uses Redis PubSub in order to share messages on  multiple servers.